dotansimha/graphql-code-generator/docs/templates/mongodb-typescript-models.md

 title: MongoDB TypeScript Models Template
 ---

-This package generates TypeScript types for MongoDB server-side developers.

-It uses GraphQL directives to declare the types you want to generate and use in your MongoDB.
+This template would generate TypeScript types for MongoDB models, which makes it relevant for server-side development only.
+It uses GraphQL directives to declare the types you want to generate and use in your MongoDB backend.

-It take a declaration like this:
+Given the following GraphQL declaration:

 ```graphql
 type User @entity {